- Get Started

 |Same as Unix.|

-nProbe™ is available under the GPLv2 licence for a little fee, that’s used for running the project and funding the new developments.
+nProbe™ is available for a little fee, that’s used for running the project and funding the new developments.
 You can purchase online your copy of nProbe™ at the ntop e-shop site, that includes one year support.
 After the transaction is completed you can download your nProbe™ copy immediately.

 If you are an existing nProbe™ owner, you can get the standard version and we’ll give you a free upgrade to the pro/plugins version (do not forget to send us a mail after completing your transaction).